-I am a Postdoctoral Researcher in the Peace and Conflict Neuroscience Lab at the University of Pennsylvania and a Postdoctoral Innovation Lab Fellow at Beyond Conflict.
+I am a Postdoctoral Researcher in the Peace and Conflict Neuroscience Lab at the University of Pennsylvania.
 I received my Ph.D. and M.A. in Social Psychology at Temple University in 2018 and my B.A. in Psychology and Sociology at Florida State University in 2013.

 In my research program, my goal is to understand the antecedents and consequences of prejudice and discrimination and to develop interventions that directly combat this animosity.
 I have developed a research approach that (1) investigates cognitive functions that contribute to and predict prejudiced attitudes, (2) examines how prejudiced attitudes give way to discriminatory behavior, and (3) designs and implements prejudice and discrimination reduction interventions.
 In this way, I isolate the social and cognitive mechanisms that underlie prejudice and discrimination and then directly combat prejudice and discrimination through interventions.